microsoft/microcode/docs/manual.md

 ## Web editor

-The easiest way to get started with MicroCode is through the web editor ([https://microsoft.github.io/microcode](https://microsoft.github.io/microcode), shown below.
-We recommend using the keyboard navigationor a real gamepad!
+The easiest way to get started with MicroCode is through the web editor ([https://microsoft.github.io/microcode](https://microsoft.github.io/microcode), shown below).
+We recommend using the keyboard navigation or a real gamepad!

 -   Arrow keys for D-pad
 -   Space bar for A button
 -   Backscape for B button

 <iframe class="editor" src="https://microsoft.github.io/microcode?nofooter=1&embed=1" />